American College of Rheumatology

-The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) supports research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress.
+NIAMS supports research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists; information on research progress.
 Look for the section on Arthritis and Rheumatic Diseases and select either basic or in-depth information.

 - Tips on Talking to your Health Care Professional, Versión en español

 - Tips for Controlling Pain in Arthritis, Versión en español

 - Tips on Supplements and Arthritis, Versión en español